grayoj/protodo/README.md

 > It's entirely experimental and a WIP!

-Built using Go, gRPC, Vite, React (Typescript), [Bun]("http://bun.sh") + Tailwindcss.
+Built using Go, gRPC, Vite, Sqlite React (Typescript), [Bun]("http://bun.sh") + Tailwindcss.
 Minimalistic as possible, the goal.